mvdwetering/huesyncbox/README.md

 > Please set up the Philips Hue Play HDMI Syncbox with the Hue App first and make sure it works before setting up this integration.

-This custom integration for Home Assistant adds the Philips Hue Play HDMI Sync Box so it can be used in automations or dashboards.
+This integration allows you to control and automate your Philips Hue Play HDMI Sync Box from Home Assistant.
+Use it in automations, dashboards, and scripts to improve your entertainment experience.

 ## Supported devices